 Operating Effectiveness of Controls (Ref: Para.
-35R(a)(ii), 36R(a))
+37R(a)(ii), 38R(a))

-A92.
+A96.
 In the case of very small entities or immature information systems, there may not be many control activities that could be identified by the practitioner, or the extent to which their existence or operation have been documented by the entity may be limited.
 In such cases, it may be more efficient for the practitioner to perform further procedures that are primarily other than tests of controls.
-In some rare cases, however, the absence of control activities or of other components of control may make it impossible to obtain sufficient appropriate evidence (see also paragraph A58, A59–A60, and A88–A89).
+In some rare cases, however, the absence of control activities or of other components of control may make it impossible to obtain sufficient appropriate evidence (see also paragraphsA70–A72, and A92–A93).

 Persuasiveness of Evidence (Ref: Para.
-35L(b)–35R(b))
+37L(b)–37R(b))

-A93.
-To obtain more persuasive evidence because of a higher assessment of risk, the practitioner may increase the quantity of the evidence, or obtain evidence that is more relevant or reliable, for example, by obtaining corroborating evidence from a number of independent sources.
+A97.
+To obtain more persuasive evidence because of a higher assessment of risk of material misstatement, the practitioner may increase the quantity of the evidence, or obtain evidence that is more relevant or reliable, for example, by obtaining corroborating evidence from a number of independent sources.

-Risks for Which Tests of Controls Are Necessary to Provide Sufficient Appropriate Evidence (Ref: 36R(b))
+Risks for Which Tests of Controls Are Necessary to Provide Sufficient Appropriate Evidence (Ref: 38R(b))